udacity/Javascript/README.md

 We have supplied some of the foundational code for you.
 So follow these steps to get started:

-1. We'll start with the typical setup - clone theis repo and install the dependencies
+1. We'll start with the typical setup - clone this repo and install the dependencies

 ```git clone git@github.com:udacity/Javascript.git```